RS-eco/globePA/README.md

 the same case for low temperature and high precipitation conditions across all elevational levels (Fig. 3 b, c).
 On the contrary, dry and hot as well as hot conditions across all elevations had a low protection coverage (Fig. 3 a - c).
-This is in line with a study by Elsen et al. (2020), who found that there is a bias of protection towards rarer portions of climate space, particularly colder and wetter environments, although they used equally-spaced conditions (Appendix S4).
+This is in line with a study by Sayre et al. (2020) who found that cold and moist ecosystems were well represented, while warm and dry environments weren’t, as well as a study by Elsen et al. (2020), who found that there is a bias of protection towards rarer portions of climate space, particularly colder and wetter environments, although they used equally-spaced conditions (see Appendix S4 for comparison).

 For the marine realm, well-protected conditions were mostly present at the upper limits of SSS across almost all SST conditions (Fig. 3e) and